Issan0511/customer_service/README.md

 # Customer Service Bot Example

 This project demonstrates a simple LINE Bot that sends a link to a web form when a user adds the bot as a friend.
 The form submits data back to the bot.
+It also uses Google Gemini to generate replies to user messages.

 ## Features

 - Uses the `@line/bot-sdk` and `express` packages.
+- Generates replies using Google Gemini.
 - Handles LINE `follow` events to send a form link containing the LINE user ID.
 - Serves a basic HTML form at `/form`.
 - The form collects the driver's name, prefecture code and name, vehicle availability and desired compensation.